 Our puppies go home after 8 weeks old.
 In the State of Nebraska it is illegal to obtain a puppy before 8 weeks.
 You may buy the puppy, but it cannot leave the mother/breeder prior to 8 weeks and for canine socialization reasons it should not leave the mother before then.

-Whether or not you purchase a puppy from us please remember to do your homework.
 Not all breeders are created equal.
 Ask questions and be an informed buyer.
 The initial cost of a puppy is the least amount of money you will pay for that puppy in it's lifetime.
 There are veterinary bills for routine check ups, flea& tick, heart worm pills, food, and many other cost associated with owning a dog.
 Just because the parents have good hips does not always mean the puppies will.
-We do the clearances to put the odds in our and your favor that the puppy will not develop hip or elbow dysplasia, Subaortic stenosis, or an eye condition like pigmentary uveitis.
+We do the clearances to put the odds in our and your favor.
 Not all breeders do this and just because they say their dog is a sound dog doesn't mean it is.
 A reputable breeder should be able to answer any questions you have about the dam and sire of the litter.